Its Mike Williams

 DNA Kit.
 Yup.
 The next step.
 I thought this would help me connect to family over seas perhaps.
 Learn my genetic makeup.
 Find family.
 It has done that!
 With that said, be careful what you ask for.
 Because I guarantee you that you will learn more than you expect.
 I did not realize how many of my connections were using the DNA kit to find parents.
 Things I took for granted?
 I have personally helped cousins find and connect to parents, half siblings, and 1st cousins.
 Entries now - 4400!

-However, we have still not progressed any farther on my great grandfather.
+As of today, July 24, 2024 there are now 11,359 entries!
+Yes, it is habit forming.
+I check connections and leads daily.
+However, we have still not progressed any farther on my great grandfather Frederick.
 We can find no information on him prior to his joinng the military.
 The search continues...

 Website Created & Hosted with Doteasy Web Hosting Canada